Coteland's School Ruskington: 1950s to 1980s: Early years

+1990s and early 2000s: Threat of closure and rapid improvement

+In 1990, the County Council changed the name to Coteland's School, after the lost settlement of Coteland which is attested in medieval documents and was likely located on land in nearby Anwick and possibly in Ruskington.

-In 1993, Coteland's was threatened with closure due to declining rolls, as parents began sending children to other schools; it was operating at half capacity, with 170 pupils on roll.
+In 1993, Coteland's was again threatened with closure due to declining rolls, as parents began sending children to other schools; it was operating at half capacity, with 170 pupils on roll.
 David Veal took over as head-teacher in 1994 and later recalled that there was "a stigma attached to the school", which he suggested contributed to pupils lacking self-esteem and becoming demotivated, a matter compounded by the eleven-plus exam which primary school leavers sat.
 Budget restrictions had also reduced the number of staff.
 According to The Independent, Ruskington was then a village of about 6,000 people, "many working in local food-processing factories, in agriculture or in nearby RAF bases on lowish incomes", and "very few professional families" sent children to Coteland's.
-Many of the most academic pupils from local primary schools were instead choosing to attend the grammar schools in Sleaford after passing the eleven-plus exam; in 1994, there were only three children in the school who were classed as 'above-average' in terms of academic ability.
+Many of the most academic pupils from local primary schools were instead choosing to attend the grammar schools in Sleaford after passing the eleven-plus exam; in 1994, there were only three children in the school who were classed as "above-average" in terms of academic ability.
 By 1998, Coteland's was ranked the second-worst school in Britain when 2% of pupils attained five GCSEs at grades A*–C. But by 2001, this had increased to 38%, making it one of the most improved school's in the country.
 Veal said this was largely due to changing the "ethos ... so parents can be confident it is somewhere pupils can learn."

+A new technology block was built at the school (in 1998–99) with three classrooms and a corridor link to the old block; funded by £360,000 from the New Deal for Schools programme, it was the first new building at the school in almost two decades and replaced three mobile classrooms.